abhaykul/Optimal-Path-Finder/README.md

 Here, the path between the individual check points is highlighted in light-pink and points are black dots.

+# How the algorithm works:
-To see how the algorithm works, let&#39;s assume only a start and end point coordinate.
+Let&#39;s assume only a start and end point coordinate.

-Our goal is to reach the end point in least amount of time.
+## Our goal is to reach the end point in least amount of time.

 ![](RackMultipart20200708-4-1kecsc2_html_e9af0db1b48a2e4a.jpg) ![](RackMultipart20200708-4-1kecsc2_html_d0e02c171e89040c.gif) ![](RackMultipart20200708-4-1kecsc2_html_46591073bf3d1443.gif)In this case, [230, 327] is the start point (big green point) &amp; [350, 139] is the end point (big red point).